saferpay/sndbx/texts/secure_card_data.md

 **Do you want to do a 3D Secure transaction?**

 + If yes, then you have to use the [Transaction Interface](https://saferpay.github.io/sndbx/Integration_trx.html).
 The Hosted Form used there will not open up and instead proceed with the 3D Secure process right away.
 + If not, then you can use [AuthorizeDirect](http://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect) to authorize the card directly.
-This is especially intersting, if you want to [implement recurring payments, which are sdescribed over here](https://saferpay.github.io/sndbx/recurring.html#recurring-alias).
+This is especially intersting, if you want to [implement recurring payments, which are described over here](https://saferpay.github.io/sndbx/recurring.html#recurring-alias).

 <div class="warning">
   <p><strong>NOTE:</strong> Bancontact only supports the former, while Maestro has some cards, that also are 3D Secure only!</p>